You have got there still saying that the tropical storm is barreling through South Florida.

 The First Amendment says that the government can't do anything to abridge your speech.

-It doesn't say that your that your boss can't.
+It doesn't say that your boss can't.

-There are many instances in the uh in a workforce or in a in a uh classroom or any other place where you can't say certain things.
+There are many instances in a workforce or in a classroom or any other place where you can't say certain things if you want to remain either an employee or a student.

-Uh could you be a little bit more specific?
+Could you be a little bit more specific?

 Is your teacher denying somebody or you or your students an opportunity to say what you really think?